 - Address: No. 5, Gerai Berhampiran Pasar, 39100 Brinchang, Pahang

-- Opening Hours: 11am to 10pm (Closed on Tuesdays)
+- Opening Hours: 11am to 5pm and again from 6:30pm to 10pm (Closed on Tuesdays)

 - Contact: +6011-2624 5616

-15. Restaurant At Cameron Highlands Resort
+15. Restaurants At Cameron Highlands Resort

 - Address: Cameron Highlands, Pahang, 39000 Tanah Rata